GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts